-Term Definition

-Voluntary Request to Stop MA When a customer or representative asks

-that MA benefits be stopped.
+Term Definition 1 ' ' When a customer or representative asks that MA benefits be stopped.

 Proof includes:

 - Signed statement asking for benefits to be stopped;

 - Documented telephone request; or

 - Electronic record in HEAplus.

 When the customer or representative asks that MA benefits be stopped immediately, benefits stop effective the date the action is taken.